Featured

 Region

-The market has a modest appearance, highlighted by its distinctive red roof and sign.
-This humble appearance, however, belies the wealth of treasures that lie within.
-The interior pulsates with a myriad of valuables, each with historical or cultural significance.
-One legendary story that captures the essence of the market's offerings is the unearthing of an original painting by the renowned French impressionist Pierre-Auguste Renoir.
-It is the stuff of bargain-hunting legend: finding a treasure in a sea of junk.
 The incredible story made international headlines in 2012 after the shopper who bought the painting in a $7 box of assorted goods received confirmation that her find was indeed an original.
-The woman, who wished to remain anonymous, didn't realize at first that she had stumbled upon a masterpiece.
-She even considered throwing the painting away to salvage its frame, but instead had it appraised by Potomack Co.
+The woman, who wished to remain anonymous, didn't realise at first that she had stumbled upon a masterpiece.
+She even considered throwing the painting away to save the frame, but instead had it auctioned by Potomack Co.
 Auction after noticing a Renoir plaque.
 The work, called Paysage Bords de Seine, measures just 5.5 by 9 inches and is worth between $75,000 and $100,000.

 The Shenandoah Valley Flea Market is a symbol of diverse offerings, where items ranging from essential kitchenware, and vintage toys to antique farm equipment and handmade crafts converge.
 It embodies the spirit of authentic Americana, ensuring that visitors can embark on a nostalgic journey and secure a piece of historic charm.

 Operating daily throughout the year, the market maintains a vibrant and dynamic atmosphere.
 An annual highlight is the Route 11 Yard Crawl, a spectacular summer event that spans 43 miles and features a tapestry of yard sales.
 It attracts a diverse crowd of locals and tourists from across the state and beyond, cultivating a thriving marketplace where both novices and connoisseurs of thrifting can explore and purchase a spectrum of items.
-Held on the second Saturday in August, this expansive yard and business sale showcases a wide variety of items and treasures in towns from New Market to Stephens City.
+Held on the second Saturday in August, this sprawling yard and business sale showcases a wide variety of items and treasures in towns from New Market to Stephens City.

 Add a review